AzdiarGazder/mtexTools/README.md

 # [**mtexTools**](https://github.com/AzdiarGazder/mtexTools)
 This is a collated library of addtional MTEX functions and their demonstration scripts.
 The functions are directly incorporated into MTEX and can be seamlessly and readily used without modification.

 Visitors to this site may download and implement the entire library or may download individual scripts related to specific tools.
+Please report any issues with the scripts or webpage to the author (in your email program, please replace the dots in the author's email address to make it work).

 ## How to cite mtexTools
 - If these scripts and tools prove useful and contributes to published works in any way, please consider an acknowledgement by citing the following reference: